 This is Part 16 of the story on our 1969 Dodge Charger Daytona Project Nuremberg Car.
 In future Parts we will update you on the Project Car itself and the restoration process.
 (Start with Part 1)

-After months of tear down, repairs and a lot of sanding the Project Nuremberg Daytona is finally starting to get its color back.
+After months of tear down repairs and a lot of sanding, the Project Nuremberg Daytona was finally starting to get its color back.
 Not since the early 1970s has this car worn its original T7 Dark Bronze color.
-Although no good records of the number of Daytona winged cars built by paint color seems to exist we have done extensive research on this rare color.
-From Winged Warriors Club and Daytona Superbird Club records it appears that only two Charger Daytona cars were ever painted T7.
+From our research and documentation on this rare color, from Winged Warriors Club and Daytona Superbird Club records, only two Charger Daytona cars were ever painted T7.
 Of the two, only one Daytona had the white RT style stripe and saddle interior.
 That makes this a true one of one Daytona.
-If anyone has better information or another Daytona painted in T7 Dark Bronze please contact us so we can update our information.
+If anyone has better information or another Daytona painted in T7 Dark Bronze (we know there is one other T7 but it has a black interior and black wing.) please contact us so we can update our information.
 Contact: firstname.lastname@example.org.

 Here are some photos of the smaller pieces with color on them.

 These photos will give you a good representation of what the T7 color looks like.
 The excitement is just beginning to build as we are finally on the downhill side of the restoration; we are entering the fun part.